matteocaberlotto/eight-page-bundle/README.md

 Try to avoid adding new variables to existing widgets as this could lead to twig errors (though most are handled).
 A good habit could be to always add an ```html_classes``` variable to add custom classes to any block.

+## Sandbox
+Take a look at sandbox installation at https://github.com/matteocaberlotto/eight-cms.

+## Demo
+A working demo version with accessible admin interface is available at http://cms.eightweb.it